twurple/twurple/docs/migration/index.md

 import { PubSubClient } from '@twurple/pubsub';
 ```

-## Move all {@EventSubListener} constructor parameters into the options object
+## Move all {@link EventSubListener} constructor parameters into the options object

 To be more consistent with other classes in the package family,
-the properties `apiClient` and `secret` were added to {@EventSubListenerConfig}.
+the properties `apiClient` and `secret` were added to {@link EventSubListenerConfig}.
-An object of that type is now the only parameter of the {@EventSubListener} constructor.
+An object of that type is now the only parameter of the {@link EventSubListener} constructor.

-## Replace use of `MiddlewareAdapter` with the new {@EventSubMiddleware} class
+## Replace use of `MiddlewareAdapter` with the new {@link EventSubMiddleware} class

 A separate listener and a middleware for an existing listener share a lot of common code.
 Still, but to make better use of their *differences*, the listener class was split and the `MiddlewareAdapter` was in turn removed.
-Instead, you can use the new {@EventSubMiddleware} class to apply a middleware to your existing Express app.
+Instead, you can use the new {@link EventSubMiddleware} class to apply a middleware to your existing Express app.

 The "old" way and the "new" way are too different, so instead of a complicated diff,
-we prefer to just link you to the {@EventSubMiddleware} documentation for a comprehensive example.
+we prefer to just link you to the {@link EventSubMiddleware} documentation for a comprehensive example.

 ## Clean up your EventSub subscriptions before running the upgraded code for the first time